Arteeed/Nike-ProductRedesign/README.md

 Tried to re-design the nike product page with bootstrap.
 Modifying the existing components very fun for a small project.

+-learned that this is a bad approach to using Bootstrap.

 [All images used are from Nike's official website.]

 ## Demo